tbensky/selenium-peoplesoft/README.md

 click_on_by_id("tabLink_u21l1s5")
 ```

-I found this to be unreliable at least in dealing with PS.
+I found this however, to be unreliable when dealing with PS.
 In other words, sometimes Selenium would just sit, apparently unable to find the link with this id.
 You may run into trouble like this, likely because elements are in differenet iframes.
 (I never quite understood how Selenium handles iframes.
 I think it isolates HTML entities into each, meaning you can't directly "see" elements in a iframe unless you explicitly change into it.)

-Here is `click_on_by_id()`:
+Nonetheless, here is `click_on_by_id()`:

 ```python
 def click_on_by_id(elem_id):